 Besprinkling Wand:Dwarves who work for Tilta Crumpecker use besprinkling wands, which containsAnathema Potion stored inside them.

 Cauldron:Large iron pots used by witches to brew and produce magic potions.
-Witches stir the pots with spell or with iron ladles.
+Witches stir the pots with spells or with iron ladles.

 Charm:An ornament or object that either has magical powers or has had a spell placed on it.
 Most charms bring protection or luck, but some charms cause bad luck or disturbances.

 Chika Bristle:Besoms (brooms) the Sanatorium inmates are allotted.